timmypotts/chinook-api/README.md

 # chinook-api

-This is a fairly basic API that interacts with a postgreSQL database.
+This is an API that interacts with a postgreSQL database.

 ## Actors